roopeshsn/room-slot-booking/README.md

 ### Download Code and Run

-1. Download and Extract the zip file of the project and cd into the project
+1. Download and Extract the zip file of the project and cd into
+   `cd room-slot-booking-master`
    OR
    `git clone https://github.com/roopeshsn/room-slot-booking.git`
    `cd room-slot-booking`